 Several counties installed new voting equipment after the 2000 elections, and many more are preparing to do so in the near future.
-The evidence in this paper suggests that touch-screen DREs and precinct-count optical scan balloting will significantly reduce the number of unrecorded votes in future elections.
-In contrast, full-face DREs and central-count optical scan systems may produce little or no reduction in unrecorded votes if they replace paper ballots or lever machines.
+The evidence in this paper suggests that replacing Votomatic punch card ballots and adopting touch-screen DREs or precinct-count optical scan balloting will significantly reduce the number of unrecorded votes in future elections.
+In contrast, adopting full-face DREs and central-count optical scan systems may slightly increase unrecorded votes if they replace paper ballots or lever machines.
 Election officials purchasing new voting equipment should pay close attention to what they are buying.

 Finally, while voting technology clearly deserves notice as election reforms move forward, other ballot features also merit consideration for those interested in reducing the frequency of unrecorded votes.
 The straight-party option and Nevada's "None of These Candidates" ballot line significantly reduce unrecorded votes.
-There may be other ballot design elements (such as the multiple column layout) that increase or decrease voter confusion and thus deserve closer scrutiny.
+There may be other ballot design elements (such as the multiple column layout) that increase or decrease voter confusion and thus deserve closer scrutiny (Niemi and Herrnson 2003).